strangerstudios/pmpro-shipping/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= 1.1 - 2020-11-27 =
+* BUG FIX/ENHANCEMENT: Updated to use pmpro_is_checkout to conditionally load the JavaScript.
+* BUG FIX: Fixed spacing for address in Members List.
+* BUG FIX: Fixed incorrect textdomain for "Phone" field.
+* BUG FIX: Removed <br> tag before output of Shipping Address details on Membership Confirmation page.

 = 1.0 - 2020-04-30 =
 * BUG FIX/ENHANCEMENT: Checking if user has a membership that includes shipping fields or is an admin before displaying fields.
 * ENHANCEMENT: Added support for PMPro v2.3+ frontend profile.